intelie/challenge-eventstore/README.md

 with your changes.

 If you are already in the hiring process, you may send it to whoever is your contact at Intelie.
-If you wish to apply to a job at Intelie, please send your solution to [trabalhe@intelie.com.br](mailto:trabalhe@intelie.com.br).
+If you wish to apply for a job at Intelie, please send your solution to [trabalhe@intelie.com.br](mailto:trabalhe@intelie.com.br).